No Records Found

 Sorry, no records were found.
 Please adjust your search criteria and try again.

-Overall, my approach to treating children with CAS is focused on the production of movement gestures, not sounds.
-I incorporate principles of motor learning in order to make therapy the most efficient and efficacious as possible.
+My approach combines evidence-based practices with fun, interactive, functional activities.
+I always incorporate principles of motor learning in order to make our sessions as productive as possible. .
 For children with severe CAS, or children with persistent vowel errors, I use DTTC.
 For children with mild-moderate CAS, I use ReST.

 My very first client in graduate school had global aphasia and apraxia.
-I saw her for 3 quarters straight and cried when she said her first word spontaneously.
-My real passion is working with kids, and my undergraduate degree was in cognitive psychology and linguistics, so now that I'm practicing it made sense to me to become more well-versed in evidenced-based treatment for CAS.
-I'm currently working with one child with diagnosed CAS, one child with suspected CAS, and one child with acquired apraxia from a TBI.
-After attending Dr. Strand's advanced course on CAS this weekend, I'd like to be able to be more involved in the Apraxia community and share this knowledge with other clinicians.
+I saw her for 6 months and cried when she said her first word spontaneously.
+My real passion is working with kids, and my undergraduate degree was in cognitive psychology and linguistics, so it made sense to me to become more well-versed in evidenced-based treatment for CAS.
+I have worked with children with diagnosed CAS, suspected CAS, and acquired apraxia from a TBI.
+After attending Dr. Strand's advanced course on CAS, I'd like to be able to be more involved in the Apraxia community and share this knowledge with other clinicians.

 I encourage parents to be as involved in therapy as they can be, because children with CAS need frequent practice and parents can provide some of that practice if they are trained!
 As children become successful with therapy tasks, I assign them short home practice activities to help with generalization.
 I also like to embed home practice into daily routines, so that practice can occur in natural environments.